-* Hacking incident happened months ago, U.N. nuclear chief says
+* Hacking incident happened months ago, U.N. nuclear chief

 * Sensitive data not stolen, server closed down - Amano